centau/ecr/docs/api/Registry.md

     1. Are assigned the component when they previously did not own it.
     2. Have the tracked component's value changed.
-    3. Have the tracked component removed (value will be returned as `nil` during iterations).

     An entity must have **all** components specified at the time of iteration to be returned during iteration.